Melling Station Closure

 Description

-Melling Station will close on 24 December 2025 as construction of the Melling Transport Improvements for Te Wai Takamori o Te Awa Kairangi gets underway.
+Melling Station, and its park-and-ride facilities, will close on 24 December 2025 for about three years as construction of the Melling Transport Improvements for Te Wai Takamori o Te Awa Kairangi gets underway.

-The station, and its park-and-ride facilities, are set to remain closed for around three years.
 During this time the Melling line will terminate at Western Hutt.

 While the station is closed, the area will be redesigned to accommodate a safer, more resilient and accessible transport system in Lower Hutt.
+The station itself will be relocated further south as part of a new public transport interchange and will align with the CityLink pedestrian bridge, both of which are part of the overall programme improvements.

-Progress Update: The station will close on 24 December 2024 for around three years.
+Progress Update: The station will close on 24 December 2025 for around three years.

 Partnerships